Pediatrics Residency Committees | NYU Langone Health

 Pediatrics Residency Committees

-Pediatrics residents are involved in a number of initiatives within NYU Langone’s Department of Pediatrics, including committees that focus on resident wellness and diversity and inclusion.
+Pediatrics residents are involved in a number of initiatives within NYU Langone’s Department of Pediatrics, including committees that focus on resident wellness and inclusion and belonging.

 Resident Wellness Committee